Coordination Council (Belarus): "Extremist group" status

-On 23 January 2024, the Belarusian Investigative Committee announced that charges where brought against the Secretary of the Coordination Council Ivan Kravtsov, who has been accused of conspiracy or other actions committed to seize government power, сreation of an extremist formation and other articles of the criminal code.
-Kravtsov has been the secretary of the Coordination Council since its formation in 2020.
+On 23 January 2024, the Belarusian Investigative Committee announced that charges where brought against the Secretary of the Coordination Council Ivan Kravtsov, who has been accused of conspiracy or other actions committed to seize government power, creation of an extremist formation and other articles of the criminal code.
+Kravtsov headed the Council's secretariat from its formation in 2020 until August 2026.

 Relations with other opposition group structures

 In late October 2020, the Pavel Latushko, a presidium member, created National Anti-crisis Management (NAM), that at the time was seen as a shadow government, to manage the detailed administration tasks of a peaceful transfer of power leading to the inauguration of a newly elected president.
 NAM published internal reports of the Belarusian Ministry of Internal Affairs, according to which 25,800 people had been detained between 9 August and 9 November 2020, and 4000 complaints of torture and other illegal actions had been lodged with the ministry and ignored.

 In August 2024, the Coordination Council, the United Transitional Cabinet, Tsikhanouskaya and her administrative Office published an agreement describing principles of their respective roles, power relations, and dispute resolution procedures.
 Article 4.2 of the agreement states that the Coordination Council is elected democratically using proportional representation at least once every two years.